Lisa Parramore, APLD

 “As the Bay area grows ever more densely populated, traditional Japanese design principles come into play”, says Lisa.
 “Homes that integrate the indoors with the garden make both feel more spacious.
 A pleasing picture can be created in a small space with the right windows and doors and a carefully landscaped scene just outside.”

 Lisa has a particular fondness for Eichler homes; the floor plans and generous expanses of glass create wonderful opportunities to beautifully integrate the home with the outdoors.

-Lisa’s award winning designs have been featured on several home and garden tours and have appeared in various publications; she was most recently featured in Women Lead: Career Perspectives from Workplace Leaders (Peter Lang Publishing, 2013).
+Lisa’s award winning designs have been featured on several home and garden tours and have appeared in various publications.
 She co-authored Living with Japanese Gardens, winner of the 2006 Best Gardening Book Award, and Japan Home.
 She teaches design workshops and served for three years on Association of Professional Landscape Designers’ Peninsula District board.